Seminar for Master students

 Program on Ilias.

-Seminar only in winter semester
+Only in winter semester

 The seminar focuses on the interplay between geometry and structural behaviour of different structural types categorised with respect to the load bearing mechanism.
 In particular on form-active and surface-active structures.
 Beginning with an introduction from ancient to the newest form-finding approaches a holistic overview is provided.